+OBJECTION TO PARTICIPATION IN SURVEYS, ANALYSIS, OR EVALUATIONS

+I, the undersigned, being a parent or guardian of a student, or named below in the following survey, analysis, or evaluation or a student eighteen (18) years of age or older, hereby note my objection to participation by the student n.

+I choose not to have my student participate in the following survey, analysis, or evaluation.

+Name of specific survey

+All surveys

+Name of student (Printed)

+Signature of parent (or student, if 18 or older)

+Date form was filed (To be filled in by office personnel)

 PERMISSION TO PARTICIPATE IN A SURVEY, ANALYSIS, OR EVALUATION

-I, the undersigned, being a parent or guardian of a student, or a student eighteen (18) years of age or older, hereby grant my permission for the student named below to participate in the following survey, analysis, or evaluation.
+I, the undersigned, being a parent or guardian of a student, or participate in the following survey, analysis, or evaluation. or a student eighteen (18) years of age or older, hereby grant my permission for the student named below to

+Name of survey

+Name of student (Printed)

+Signature of parent (or student, if 18 or older)

+Date form was filed (To be filled in by office personnel)

-CALICO ROCK PUBLIC SCHOOL
+CALIICO ROCK PUBLIC SCHOOL

 HOME LANGUAGE SURVEY

 STUDENT NAME CIRCLE ONE: M F

 DATE OF BIRTH CURRENT AGE

 SCHOOL NAME: CALICO ROCK HIGH SCHOOL

 GRADE

 Please answer the following: 1.
-What was the first language learned by the stu 2.
-Is a language other than English spoken in you 3.
-What languages are spoken in your home?
+What was the first language learned by the stude 2.
+Is a language other than English spoken in your languages are spoken in your home? nt? home?